sambehrens/map/README.md

-# A map generator that kinda works but is dumb
+# A map generator that kinda works and isn't that dumb